 The Korean War

-The United States intervened in Korea to stop the spread of Communism, coming to the aid of a violent repressive government in South Korea.
+The United States succeed in convincing the United Nations to “intervene” in Korea to stop the spread of Communism.
+With the USSR boycotting the United Nations due to the body’s exclusion of communist China, President Truman used the newly formed governing body of the world to aid a violent repressive government in South Korea in keeping the nation divided.
 Intervening on behalf of the nearly defeated South, in a radical change in precedent, President Harry S. Truman justified entering the conflict through a United Nations Security Council resolution as opposed to a declaration of war from Congress.
-The Korean War (1950-1953) was a humanitarian disaster that cost the lives of three-million Koreans and escalated a conflict between North and South Korea that continues to this day.
+The Korean War (1950-1953) was a humanitarian disaster that cost the lives of at least three million Koreans and escalated a conflict between North and South Korea that continues to this day.

 In 1950s and 1960s the United States supported a number of the anti-communist dictators and generals in South Vietnam, while the Communist Ho Chi Mihn was the undisputed leader of North Vietnam.
 Since attempting to secure Vietnamese rule of Vietnam from President Woodrow Wilson in 1919, Ho Chi Mihn continued to push for self-rule by founding the Vietnamese Communist Party in 1930, which demanded independence from France.
 During the WWII Japanese occupation of Vietnam, Ho Chi Mihn founded the “Viet Minh” to fight the Japanese invaders.
 Upon the withdrawal of the Japanese, Ho Chi Mihn declared Vietnamese Independence.
 The French, encouraged by the United States after the end of World War II, refused to recognize Vietnam’s independence and recolonized the nation.